nostr-resources/nostr-resources.github.io/index.md

 [nostrapps.com](https://nostrapps.com/) and try one of the more adventurous apps yourself!

-**Are all nostr apps available on the App Store?**
-🦚 They are not, because monopolies are inherently afraid of to decentralized power of nostr.
-Check out [zap.store](https://zap.store/download/), an app store built on nostr.

 **Where do I store my "nsec" aka private key?**
 🦚 Make sure read the [key management](#keys) section!